jacecotton/tcds/README.md

 // classes, etc.)
 @use "@tcds/tcds";

-// Alternatively, you can choose to only bring in specific modules.
+// Alternatively, you can choose to only import specific packages.
 @use "@tcds/components";
 @use "@tcds/typography";

-// Or even specific packages within a module.
+// Or even specific modules within a package.
 @use "@tcds/components/button";
 @use "@tcds/typography/fonts";
 ```